Formatting Your Text#

 |

-The text has an both margins increased. |
+The text has both margins increased. |

 Note

 The text editor will not show the alignment and indentation live.
 But the viewer will show them when you open the document there.
-It will of course also be reflected in the document generated from the build tool as long as the format supports paragraph alignment.
+It will of course also be reflected in the document generated from the manuscript build tool as long as the format supports paragraph alignment.

 Vertical Space and Page Breaks#